What Is The Most Venomous Scorpion

 Global Distribution and Impact

 In severe cases, envenomation by Androctonus australis can lead to a range of systemic effects, including severe pain, respiratory distress, cardiovascular complications, and neurological dysfunction.
-Children and the elderly are particularly vulnerable to the effects of scorpion venom, and fatalities can occur if appropriate medical care is not promptly administered.
+Still, children and the elderly are particularly vulnerable to the effects of scorpion venom, and fatalities can occur if appropriate medical care is not promptly administered.
 The global impact of scorpion stings is substantial, with hundreds of thousands of cases reported each year, particularly in tropical and subtropical regions.

 Trends and Latest Developments